Failing a Course or Illness

 • The request has missing, inadequate, or non-specific documentation, for example: note does not include an actual observation by health practitioner, note is not specific about dates or dates do not correspond to E-Flag request, note is not on letterhead, note does not state clearly an inability, incapacity to pursue studies.

-• Grades in question are not anomalous.
+• The grades in question are not anomalous.

 Appeals process: